 i.e., we can visualize the average request latency for every reported endpoint

 ORDER to order by round trip time descending, we will

 also receive a tabular view (located below the chart) of which endpoint patterns

 This data will be visualized as many distinct colored lines on the chart.
 If any route is contributing to the problem more than the others in our app, we should be able quickly identify it.

-BREAK DOWN box in the Query Builder, and select
+GROUP BY box in the Query Builder, and select

 Then, click the